Gumtree-South-Africa/__DEPRECATED__bolt-2dot0-frontend/modules/hbs-helpers/README.md

 ```

 This pattern is recommended when template inheritance is unavailable.
 It is fragile and rigid, though.
-Some tags, like <html> and <body> here, are split among the included templates - terrible for maintenance and readability.
-To customize a portion of an included template for each page, like the <title>, the templates must be divided even further:
+Some tags, like <html> and &lt;body&gt; here, are split among the included templates - terrible for maintenance and readability.
+To customize a portion of an included template for each page, like the &lt;title&gt;, the templates must be divided even further:

 ```handlebars